Epiphyllum hookeri subsp. guatemalense (Britton & Rose) Ralf Bauer

 Epiphyllum guatemalense, Epiphyllum phyllanthus subsp. guatemalense, Epiphyllum phyllanthus var. guatemalense, Phyllocactus guatemalensis

 Epiphyllum hookeri subsp. guatemalense, also known as Epiphyllum guatemalense, is a climbing cactus that produces a loose mass of long, flat, spineless branches that are modified to function as leaves.
 Mature plants produce big, fragrant white flowers in summer.
-This is a night-blooming cactus and the flowers open only at night and close by morning.
+It is a night-blooming cactus, and the flowers open only at night and close by morning.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).